javiertmezac/oasis-service/oasis-service-scripts/README.md

+### version 1.6.0
+ADDED REPORTS
+created SP to fetch clients that have not set and order within the las 30 days

+script: reports/not-order-in-30-days.sql

 ### version 1.5.0
 ADDED NEW TABLE "CLIENT CLEANING TANK RECORD" to track every time a new date for next cleaning is assigned.